LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 MSERVE\_PLUGINS='authent.q' Q_PLUGINS='authriz.q' q mserve\_np.q 1 servant.q -p 5000
 ```

-Note that mserve\_np.q always provides the Q\_PLUGINS env variable when launching a servant,
+Authentication happens when the client connects to mserve, verifying the user's identity and establishing their "role".
-If that variable is not set when launching mserve\_np.q, Q\_PLUGINS will be passed as an empty string.
+Subsequently, mserve will pass role to the servant in the "options dictionary" associated with each request.

-However we want authentication to happen when the client connects to mserve, not when mserve connects
+Authorization happens when the servant uses the "role" to determine which api endpoints are allowed for the request.

-to the servants.
-To facilitate that, mserve looks for its own plugins in a different env variable,
+Because Authentication happens in mserve, it is requested using the MSERVE\_PLUGINS env variable.
-MSERVE\_PLUGINS.
+Because Authorization happens in the servant, it is requested using the Q\_PLUGINS env variable.

 **Start the client without valid credentials**